0xPolygonMiden/miden-base/docs/architecture/component_templates.md

 Storage map entries can specify the following fields:

-- `slot`: Specifies the slot index in which the value will be placed
+- `slot`: Specifies the slot index in which the root of the map will be placed
-- `values`: Contains a list of map entries, defined by a `key` and `value `
+- `values`: Contains a list of map entries, defined by a `key` and `value`

 Storage maps `key`s and `value`s are word-long values, which can be defined as placeholders.

 In the example, the third storage entry defines a storage map.

-#### Specifying values and their types

-In the TOML format, any value that is one word long can be written as a single value, or as exactly four field elements.
-In turn, a field element is a number within Miden's finite field.

-A word can be written as a hexadecimal value, and field elements can be written either as hexadecimal or decimal numbers.

-In our example, the `token_metadata` single-slot entry is defined as four elements, where the first element is a placeholder, and the second, third and fourth are hardcoded values.

-##### Word-long types

-Valid word-long types are `word` (default type) and `auth::rpo_falcon512::pub_key` (represents a Falcon public key).
-Both can be parsed as hexadecimal strings.

-##### Felt-long types

-Valid field element types are `u8`, `u16`, `u32`, `felt` and `tokensymbol`:

-- `u8`, `u16` and `u32` values can be parsed as decimal numbers and represent 8-bit, 16-bit and 32-bit values
-- `felt` values represent a field element, and can be parsed as decimal or hexadecimal values
-- `tokensymbol` values represent the symbol for basic fungible tokens, and are parsed as strings made of four uppercase characters